|

 in line with their mass except for the Sun.

-We then made one input into the existing formula: we assumed the Sun
+We then added one input into the existing formula: we assumed the Sun

 was moving in a binary orbit with a period of 24,000 years.